 Trinity Las Americas Staff

-I grew up Catholic, and after finishing high school I became a non-denominational Christian.
-After a few years I realized that most churches do exactly the opposite of what Jesus taught and lived, so I decided to follow Jesus on my own and became a “free agent.”
-That was a bad idea, because community is very important to follow Jesus, both for support and for accountability.
-I believe that if we call ourselves Christians we should follow Christ’s example, so I strive to do that.
-A daily life of prayer/communion with God is essential in order to follow Christ, because it is as countercultural today as it was in the Palestine of the 1st century.
+He grew up Catholic, and after finishing high school became a non-denominational Christian.
+After a few years he realized that most churches do exactly the opposite of what Jesus taught and lived, so he decided to follow Jesus on his own and became a “free agent.”
+He came to realize that community is very important to follow Jesus, both for support and for accountability.

-For me the Bible is very important, and John 10:10b is the lens I use to read it.
-I have experienced that the liberating gospel of Jesus Christ is life giving.
-Even though I don’t like labels, at the moment I would identify my theology as post-colonial liberationist.
-I’m in my first appointment as a pastor, and I feel very blessed to be working with Las Americas and Trinity UMC – a reconciling congregation and one that is very focused on social justice.
+For Pastor Alejandro, the Bible is very important and John 10:10b is the lens he uses to read it.
+He has experienced that the liberating gospel of Jesus Christ is life-giving.
+His theology is post-colonial liberationist.
+He is in his seventh year of appointment as pastor and feels very blessed to be working with Trinity Las Americas UMC (TLA) – a reconciling congregation focused on social justice.